anxin16/Capstone-Project-2/Capstone-Report/readme.md

 *Comparing MSE of the predict results on test dataset, we found that Random Forest Regressor models had relatively same predicting MSE with different parameters.
 RandomForestRegressor(n_estimators=200, oob_score=True, random_state=50) is the best.*

 ### 2. Feature Selection Methods
-feature selection is the process of selecting a subset of relevant features for use in model construction.
+Feature selection is the process of selecting a subset of relevant features for use in model construction.
 Feature selection techniques are used for four reasons:
 * simplification of models to make them easier to interpret by users,
 * shorter training times,
 * to avoid the curse of dimensionality,